as little as 15 months

 Graduates of the online M.Ed. in Educational Leadership have a 100% pass rate on the School Leaders Licensure Assessment.

-You will also gain hands-on experience through part-time internships and authentic activities in vital aspects of the administrative role.
+You will also gain hands-on experience through part-time internships and authentic activities in vital aspects of the

 The program consists of 13 courses.
 Each course is 7 weeks long.